Skip to content

 The Barriers to Women in Trade Industries

-We’ve entered some tough economic times.
-The pandemic did quite the number on the U.S. economy, and the recent labor crisis has left many wondering what we can do to stay afloat.
+The last time I wrote about this topic was in 2021.
+We were still in the heat of Covid and the economic outlook was dim.
+The sad reality is that with the tough economic and political climate on a regional, national, and global scale, many industries are struggling.
+Manufacturing is no exception.
+The ongoing labor shortage in skilled trade jobs, like manufacturing and construction, has left many wondering how these industries will stay afloat.
 At least part of the answer may lie with the gender labor gap in trade industries.
 Historically, women have been significantly underrepresented in the skilled trades.
-But statistics showthat when there are higher rates of women in the trades, the economy does better.
+But statistics show that when there are higher rates of women in the trades, the economy does better.

 Give Me The Details